Article Table Of Contents

-Turns out there’s been a 23.2% increase in the Hispanic population in Wyoming.
+Turns out there's been a 24.4% increase in the Hispanic population in wyoming.

-We broke down the most recent census data to determine the cities in Wyoming with the largest Hispanic population in 2018:
+Here are the cities in wyoming with the largest Hispanic population in 2020:

-Jackson took the number one over all spot for the largest Hispanic population in Wyoming for 2018.
+What's the city in wyoming with the largest hispanic/latino population?
+Rawlins took the number one over all spot for the largest Hispanic population in wyoming for 2020.

 Read on below to see how we crunched the numbers and how your town ranked.

-How We Determined The Cities In Wyoming With The Largest Hispanic Population For 2018
+How We Determined The Cities In wyoming With The Largest Hispanic Population For 2020

 Specifically, we looked at table B03002: Hispanic OR LATINO ORIGIN BY RACE.
 Here are the category names as defined by the Census: